Illustration showing a skinny guy who gained too much fat while bulking.

 If you’re skinny fat, you’ve got options.
 You aren’t overweight, so you don’t necessarily need to cut.
 You can if you want, but you don’t need to.
 Here’s our article about what to do if you’re skinny-fat.

 If you’re relatively lean or thin, you don’t need to cut.
 Being healthfully lean is great.
 Being leaner than that doesn’t tend to help.
-There’s no need to cut down from 16% to 12% or anything like that.
-You’ll build muscle faster and more leanly if start bulking at your current body-fat percentage.
+There’s no need to cut down from 16% to 12%.
+You’ll build muscle faster and more leanly if you start bulking at your current body fat percentage.

 What Ratio of Muscle to Fat Should You Gain?